 One setting in which publicly available data is in aggregate form is standardized exam data.
 In this section I will apply the methodology developed in the previous sections to construct bounds on conditional exam pass rates.
-In this application I focus on exam pass rates for English and math RICAS exams and student demographic information for the state of Rhode Island in spring of 2018 and spring of 2019 over all students in grades 3-8.8
+In this application I focus on exam pass rates for English and math Rhode Island Comprehensive Assessment System (RICAS) exams and student demographic information for the state of Rhode Island in spring of 2019 over all students in grades 3-8.
+Data is obtained from the state of Rhode Island Department of Education website.

-In my application I produce sharp bounds on the average pass rate conditional on three covariates: race (white versus non-white), eligibility for free and reduced price lunch (FRPL), and English-language learner (ELL) status.
+In my application I produce sharp bounds on the average pass rate conditional on three covariates: race (indicator $white_i$ for being white), economically disadvantaged status (indicator $econ_i$ for being economically disadvantaged, as defined by the Rhode Island Department of Education), and English-language learner (ELL) status (indicator ELL_i).
 In Section 4.1 I first explore what causes the width of the bounds to vary in simulations calibrated to the Rhode Island aggregate data.
 In Section 4.2 I then present the empirical application, where I estimate bounds with and without monotonicity shape restrictions and additional pass rate data for subgroups.